samrith-s/sticky-react-table/README.md

 ## Contributing

 Since we are still developing and this is a fairly large project, we would ❤️ contributions!
-We are looking for people who echo our sentiments and share the same idea about SRT.
+We are looking for people who echo our sentiments and share the same idea about Sticky React Table.

 Check out the [CONTRIBUTING.md][contributing] file for details.